hasinhayder/essential-jquery-plugins/readme.md

 ###Scrolling and Parallax
 [Scrollorama](http://johnpolacek.github.io/scrollorama/): The jQuery plugin for doing cool scrolly stuff
 [Setller.js](http://markdalgleish.com/projects/stellar.js/): Parallax has bener been so easier
 [Arbitrary Anchor](http://briangonzalez.org/arbitrary-anchor): ARBITRARY ANCHOR SCROLLING FOR ANY ELEMENT ON YOUR PAGE
+[ScrollTo](http://flesler.blogspot.com/2007/10/jqueryscrollto.html): A simple jQuery plugin for scrolling elements, or the window itself.

 ###Sliders